- News & Views

 - Think Sustainability 2.0.
 Emphasize "innovation" and "opportunity" over "responsibility" or "compliance."

 - Think "big picture."
 Focus on ideas, initiatives and case studies that will offer beneficial information for a broad range of companies or industries.

 - Share metrics.
 Quantifying the impact and ROI of sustainability initiatives is of particular interest and value to our community.

 - Reference current trends.
 Start by perusing SB's editorial channels for a look at what topics we've published on in recent months.
 You may find inspiration from the industry surveys, company news, interviews with business leaders, and past contributions from SB writers.
-Any references to previous SB coverage can be hyperlinked within your text.
+Any references to previous SB coverage should be hyperlinked within your text.

 - Frame your article in a way that will inform, interest or appeal to a large subset of the SB community (see 'Who reads SB?') by presenting strategies and takeaways that could benefit organizations in a variety of industries.
 Instead of a self-promotional pitch about how great your company's latest program is, try and present the topic as insights and benefits that your company has gained as a result of the program.

 Our core audience of sustainable business innovators trend toward mid- to high-level managers or decision-makers who are looking for new ways to build business and brand value by pairing reduced environmental and social impact with positive economic results — ideas and strategies that go above and beyond compliance and what their peers might already be doing.
 Our readers generally possess more than a basic understanding of the opportunity in "doing well by doing good."
 They already "get it," and now want smart, strategic thinking; novel, innovative ideas; and tested approaches with demonstrated success metrics, when possible.

 - First-time contributors must create a user profile, including a head shot, contact info and bio.

 - Target article length is 500-1000 words, with a single space between sentences